Social Microbes is a new collaboration between Then Try This and Dr. Elze Hesse. We'll be launching a series of funded residencies in early 2023.

 We are beginning a new 4 year Horizon Europe project as part of a consortium looking at how to adapt to the health risks from coastal pathogens as our climate heats up.

 A custom sample mashing app with Aphex Twin.

 New online game about vaccination and virus evolution, with Dr. Ben Ashby, funded by NERC.
 The player needs to vaccinate creatures in a game world to keep them safe from new virus variants.

 We worked with the Zoological Society of London to develop and facilitate a collaborative workshop on river monitoring using citizen science.

 Open source air pollution sensors with on-street data visualisation, that can be left in public places alongside roads or in play parks, and used for local campaigning.

 Viruscraft II is a game and installation for understanding how viruses co-evolve with their hosts, made in collaboration with Dr. Ben Ashby at the University of Bath.

 Like most organisations, a large part of our day to day work is concerned with administration.
 Rather than seeing this as an irritating and inconvenient interruption from "Real Work", we consider it to be a research area in it's own right.
-The reason is that to ask even the simplest questions of administration is a political act, while submitting to the illusion that it is possible to 'float free' of …
+To ask even the simplest questions of administration can be a political act.

-Together with researchers in the Banded Mongoose Research Project, we're making an online game to understand sociality and cooperation in mongooses.
+Together with researchers in the Banded Mongoose Research Project, we've made an online game to understand sociality and cooperation in mongooses.

 - Older projects